wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/MessagePageModel/README.md

 MessagePageModel Class
 ======================

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Models.MessagePageModel"]
+A data model for the message page.

 Inheritance Hierarchy